If users want quick, easy, and painless—that is, if users want “simple”—why shouldn’t PLM also be simple?

-5) Better training and support.
+5) Better training and support

 Regardless of how well defined your PLM methodology is, someone is always going to need help.

 There’s no way around this.
 People get lost even when the concepts are clear and the applications to manage data are well designed.
 Not having a way for your users to reach out and get help creates frustration and helplessness.
-Having a support team working together to help users can actually make the difference and create an amazing user experience.
+Having a support team working together to help users can actually make all the difference and create an amazing user experience.

 Being close to your people will also help you realize where the issues are.
 When you see users get stuck, think of it as an opportunity to improve your concepts, processes and applications.

-It’s easy to blame technology – but in the end, the key to success is people.
+It’s easy to blame technology—but in the end, the key to success is people.

-The lack of a common vocabulary is often a key obstacle to empowering that understanding.
+The lack of common vocabulary is often a key obstacle to empowering that understanding.
 MBSE, MBE, Digital twin… we get confused about those terms, too!
 If you’ve been in the PLM world for a while, you already know this issue affects us all.
 Make sure you compile a glossary and work on educating the people involved in your initiative to use only the words you’ve defined in your glossary.

-Making PLM feel more simple.
+Making PLM feel simpler